 Avian Power Line Interaction Committee

 The Avian Power Line Interaction Committee (APLIC) was officially formed in 1989 as a partnership involving the U. S. Fish and Wildlife Service, the National Audubon Society, and 10 electric utilities.
 Nebraska Public Power District was one of the charter members of APLIC.
 The committee was originally formed to address the problem of bird collisions with power lines.
 A primary stimulus to forming the committee was the collision of whooping cranes, sandhill cranes, waterfowl, and other birds with lines in the San Luis Valley of Colorado.
-In 1994 APLIC published “Mitigating Bird Collisions With Power Lines: The State of the Art in 1994”, which has been widely distributed to utility companies and State and Federal agencies (Note: APLIC is currently updating the collision manual).
-A companion publication “Suggested Practices For Avian Protection on Power Lines; The State of the Art in 1996”, also published by APLIC in 2006, provides techniques for reducing bird electrocutions.
+In 2012 APLIC published “Reducing Avian Collisions With Power Lines: The State of the Art in 2012”, which has been widely distributed to utility companies and State and Federal agencies.
+A companion publication “Suggested Practices For Avian Protection on Power Lines; The State of the Art in 2006”, also published by APLIC, provides techniques for reducing bird electrocutions.